abhaybathri/faceDetectionSystem/RUN.md

 # 🚀 How to Run This Project — Step by Step
+`
+Make sure you are in the project folder.
+You should see something like:
+C:\Users\abhay\OneDrive\Desktop\faceDetection>

+now run this command- .\venv\Scripts\python.exe backend/app.py

+Wait for this message to appear: ✅  FaceAttend backend running at http://localhost:5000

+ Open Chrome and go to:http://localhost:5000
+ `

 > No programming experience needed.
 Just follow each step one by one.
 > This guide works on **Windows**, **Mac**, and **Linux**.